 By following this principled approach, combined with meeting the compliance requirements, we will implement the core data security functions of Identify, Protect, Detect, Respond, and Recover at all times.

-The FireCloud/Terra system has completed a System Accreditation process following the NIST Guide for Applying the Risk Management Framework to Federal Information Systems (NIST SP 800-37).
-The system is authorized at the FISMA Moderate classification and is annually assessed by a 3rd party validate continued compliance with the moderate baseline security controls in NIST-800-53 with a particular concentration on Continuous Monitoring and audit controls.
+The Terra system is in the process of completing a System Accreditation process following the NIST Guide for Applying the Risk Management Framework to Federal Information Systems (NIST SP 800-37).
+The system, which has previously been granted Authority to Operate as a FISMA Moderate impact system, is in the process of applying for authorization at the FedRAMP Moderate impact level and will be annually assessed by a 3rd party validate continued compliance with the moderate baseline security controls in NIST-800-53 with a particular concentration on Continuous Monitoring and audit controls.
 It is our goal, using those controls and more, to Identify likely threat sources, Protect against those threats, Detect incoming attacks, Respond to those attacks, and Recover full integrity of all systems, including accurate event reporting.

 Multiple Levels of Security